-Dharmesh Shah, the co-founder of HubSpot, said at a presentation at Culture Code, “Today, power is gained by sharing knowledge, not hoarding it.”
+Dharmesh Shah, the co-founder and CEO of HubSpot, said at a presentation at Culture Code, “Today, power is gained by sharing knowledge, not hoarding it.”

 I couldn’t agree more, but I do think it depends on the time, the place and most importantly the people you share with.

-Whenever we’re developing a new side project for The Collective, I don’t swear my staff to secrecy.
+Whenever we’re developing a new side project for Collective Hub, I don’t swear my staff to secrecy.
 Although certain concepts are confidential, I also want to give them the freedom to discuss an idea with contacts or experts who could give us insight into how to develop it.

 Savour secret social media